Creating and Saving a Model with the OCI Python SDK

 -

-- Repeat steps 2-6 until all tests run successfully.
+- Repeat steps 2 to 6 until all tests run successfully.
 After the tests are running successfully, the model artifact is ready to be saved to the model catalog.

 -